 - A large wooden or latex stirring spoon (If you don't have either you can make do with a large spatula.)

-- 1Dice all of your meat and set aside.If you're adding pepper, do that now, turning the meat in a bowl.Advertisement
+- 1If you're adding pepper, do that now, turning the meat in a bowl.Dice all of your meat and set aside.Advertisement

 - 2Dice your vegetables and set aside.Advertisement

 - 3Open any cans or cartons of stock, so they're ready for cooking; you don't need to transfer these to a container.

 - 1Add your meat and cook until browned around the edges.In a large pot (or dutch oven), heat your oil over medium heat.

 - 2Remove the meat from the pot and transfer it to a bowl, including the oil and juices.